 Durability and Lifespan

 A well-maintained tile roof has a much longer lifespan than a shingle roof.
-Tile roofs last between 25 and 100 years, depending on the material.
+Depending on the material, tile roofs last between 25 and 100 years.
 Metal and slate tiles last the longest, with slate potentially lasting more than a century.

 Basic three-tab asphalt shingles only last 15–20 years.
 Architectural and composite shingles last a bit longerup to 30 yearsbecause they’re thicker and use more durable materials, including fiberglass, asphalt, and recycled paper.